rapidsai/gqe/docs/compiler/RelAlgToSCFDialectConversion.md

 Design requirements:

-  - SinkOps (e.g., CudfTableSink) should be able to declare kernel arguments for their output.
+  - Materialize Ops (e.g., CudfTableMaterialize) should be able to declare kernel arguments for their output.

   - The kernel launch and GPU memory allocations / frees should be created